Last update: 27.08.2019

 How long does it take to charge a skutis?

-This depends on your skutis model or to be more precise on your battery.
-Assumed that your battery is completely empty the charging time varies between 4 to 13 hours.
+This depends on your skutis model, on your charger type, and on your battery.
+Assumed that your battery is completely empty, the charging time varies between 3 to 13 hours.

 Is it safe to ride skutis?